India Pacific Islands Cooperation

 + Who are the members of India-Pacific Islands cooperation? >

-The members of India-Pacific Islands cooperation include twelve Pacific Island countries: Fiji, Kiribati, Marshall Islands, Micronesia, Nauru, Palau, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu.
-These nations engage with India through FIPIC to collaborate on regional and global issues.
+Members of India-Pacific Islands cooperation include 14 nations: Fiji, Kiribati, Marshall Islands, Micronesia, Nauru, Niue, Palau, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu, Vanuatu, and the Cook Islands.
+These countries collaborate with India on various issues, including trade, climate change, and regional security.

 + Where was the third form of India-Pacific Islands cooperation summit held? >